cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 - Better sound in GBARunner2
 - Brick-protection

-If you have not yet done so, please made a [NAND backup](dumping-nand).
+If you have not yet done so, please follow [Dumping NAND](dumping-nand).
 While the chances are slim, Unlaunch can accidentally brick your Nintendo DSi.
 A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.
 {: .notice--danger}

 Make sure your console is charged when following this process.
 A sudden power loss could result in serious damage.